G20: From Commitment to Action

 Last year’s G20 summit concluded with a ‘leaders declaration’.
 Great emphasis was laid on the terms ‘energy’ as well as the word ‘climate’.
 G20 countries also seem to have broadly acknowledged that all countries worldwide must implement climate action measures to keep 1.5°C within reach.
 For the first time, all G20 countries have committed to achieving a balance between emissions and greenhouse gas removal through sinks by or around mid-century.
 Further, a clear commitment of the G20 to deploy and disseminate so-called “zero or low carbon emission and renewable technologies” as well as the promise to end international public finance for new unabated coal power generation abroad by the end of 2021 was put forward.
 However, how exactly can G20 countries unleash the uptake of renewable energy as the backbone of future energy sectors?

-The event aims to bring forth a joint Communique by Members of parliaments of G20 and climate-vulnerable countries to the G20 framework.
+The event aimed to bring forth a joint Communique by Members of parliaments of G20 and climate-vulnerable countries to the G20 framework.
 Calling for commitments and dealing with the following topics:

-The event will be conducted in English with simultaneous interpretation in French and Spanish.
+The event was conducted in English with simultaneous interpretation in French and Spanish.